 Soil creep on drainage-basin hillslopes is being measured by 102 creep test-pillars consisting of columns of 25-mm-long, 10-mm-diameter wooden dowel segments injected vertically into the soil through a 13-mm-diameter metal tube.
 Depending on soil depth and stoniness, pillar lengths range from 0.6 to 1.1 m.
 Creep is measured by excavating a pit next to the pillar and measuring offsets from the original line of insertion, defined by the lowermost pillar segments.
-Uncertainty in original insertion angle is $\pm 0.5^{\circ}$ .
-Note that this technique measures only shallow soil creep and can yield only a minimum estimate of creep
+Uncertainty in original insertion angle is $\pm$ 0.5°.
+Note that this technique measures only shallow soil creep rate.

-One pillar in forest and one in grass were excavated in 1974, 2 years after insertion. at both sites are similar, but results are ambiguous because of the half-degree insertion uncertainty.
-They averaged a minimum of 0.5 and a maximum of 1.1 mm/year over a depth of 0.4 m. corresponding to volumetric rates of 0.0002 and 0.0004 m/m per year, respectively.
-Applying these maximum rates to all slopes bordering of channels in the drainage basin yields a yearly effective mobilization of 5.3 to 12.2 t/km2 (see note, table 2).
+One pillar in forest and one in grass were excavated in 1974, 2 years after insertion.
+Rates at both sites are similar, but results are ambiguous because of the half-degree insertion uncertainty.
+They averaged a minimum of 0.5 and a maximum of 1.1 mm/year over a depth of 0.4 m, corresponding to volumetric rates of 0.0002 and 0.0004 m/m per year, respectively.
+Applying these maximum rates to all slopes bordering channels in the drainage basin yields a yearly effective mobilization of 5.3 to 12.2 t/km (see note, table 2).
 Because creep rates are certainly not uniform over the drainage basin, the error in this estimate is large.

 In grassland, creep caused by vole burrowing is locally important, especially in swales.
-Although this creep affects only the upper 0.15 m of soil, measurements of tunnels and debris piles yield volumetric rates of 0.0001 to 0.006 m/m per year (Lehre 1981).
-Assuming 10 percent of the grassland is burrowed (visual estimate), and using an average rate of 0.002 m3/m per year, about 3 t/km2 per year is mobilized by voles.
+Although this creep affects only the upper 0.15 m of soil, measurements of tunnels and debris piles yield volumetric rates of 0.0001 to 0.006 $m^3/m$ per year (Lehre 1981).
+Assuming 10 percent of the grassland is burrowed (visual estimate), and using an average rate of $0.002 \text{ m}^3/\text{m}$ per year, about $3 \text{ t/km}^2$ per year is mobilized by voles.